C4813/EVE-Agent-Finder/readme.txt

 * When authenticated, the toolbar displays [Authenticated as Character Name] [Change Character] [Log out]
 * Added "Available to my character only" toggle in Advanced options — visible only when authenticated; filters out agents whose corporation or faction standing falls below the required threshold for their level (L1: no requirement, L2: 1.0, L3: 3.0, L4: 5.0, L5: 7.0); standings are fetched live from ESI and cached server-side for 30 minutes
 * When the standings filter is active and the Share button is used, standings data is embedded directly in the URL hash — recipients see the same filtered results without needing to log in
-* Added EVE SSO Settings section to the admin panel: step-by-step instructions for creating an EVE Online Developer Application, required scope (esi-characters.read_standings.v1), one-click copy of the callback URL, and secure credential storage; the Client Secret is never echoed back to the browser after saving
+* Added EVE SSO Settings section to the admin panel: step-by-step instructions for creating an EVE Online Developer Application, required scope (esi-characters.read_standings.v1), one-click copy of the callback URL, secure credential storage, and GDPR cookie registration guidance
 * Reset filters button now appears even when filters produce zero results, and correctly clears the standings filter toggle
 * uninstall.php updated to remove all SSO data on deletion: eaf_sso_client_id, eaf_sso_client_secret options, and all eaf_* transients
-* Updated "How to use" modal to document EVE SSO login, the "Available to my character only" standings filter, standing thresholds by agent level, and the standings-in-shared-URL behaviour

 = 1.1.0 =
 * Added locator-only filter toggle in Advanced options, with live agent count hint